 Cover Your Assets

 Grandpa Beck’s Games has created this super fun game that is easy to learn and quick to play.
-Great for ages 7 and up (maybe younger if they were partnered with an adult).
+This is probably their most popular game.
+It is great for ages 7 and up (maybe younger if they were partnered with an adult).

 This game is great for the younger crowd, but still fun for adults.
 Wake up those sleepy queens and do a little math, too!
 Ages 4 and up.